Th3M4ttman/MATES/README.md

 pip install /whereever/you/put/the/wheel/mates.whl

 ### Additional
-if the detection stops working. get into a single battle and enter the command init. it will grab a pic of the hp icon and use it for detection.

 if you want to run mates without having to type sudo every time add this to the end of your bashrc located in  /data/data/com.termux/files/usr/etc/bash.bashrc

 alias mates="sudo mates"